 Why is it I can always run a greater distance on a track than I can on a treadmill?
-On a track, I can run 5 or 6 miles, but on a treadmill, I can only go a maximum of 3 or 4, then I tucker out.
+On a track, I can run five or six miles, but on a treadmill, I can only go a maximum of three or four, then I tucker out.
 Is it because I get more bored on a treadmill, or is there a more physical explanation?

 First off, it's not clear if you are running on an indoor or outdoor track.
 For the sake of this answer, let's assume you run outdoors when you do your track runs.
 There may be some slight physical differences between how your body expends energy running on a track versus a treadmill.

 - The treadmill belt offers some help by pulling your feet back underneath your body, so you are potentially exerting less energy to move your feet and legs than if you were not on a treadmill.
 However, running stride may change depending on jogging geography.
 Studies have shown that many runners shift their stride when running on a treadmill.
 There's a chance that these changes may contribute to your slumping stamina.
 Subconscious attempts to correct balance on the revolving surface of the treadmill may also cause a runner to increase the amount of time his or her support leg is in contact with the belt, which, in turn, may decrease his or her forward lean.
 This may result in a runner spending more energy on moving up and down rather than forward, potentially leading to a quicker sap on energy.